 Industrial Water Softener Sizing & Application – Hardness Leakage

 What is Industrial Water Softener Hardness End-Point Leakage?
 That is the amount of hardness expressed as grains per gallon (gpg) or parts per million (ppm, mg/L) present in the effluent water at the point when a run is terminated.
 This phenomenon is graphically shown in the figure below (The Continuous Hardness Leakage Chart).

-Please note that hardness leakage information below provides general guidance, but an on-site engineering consultation is usually advised to determine the most cost-effective next steps.
+Please note that hardness leakage information below provides general guidance, but an on-site engineering industrial water softener analysis is usually advised to determine the most cost-effective next steps.
 You will also find the Industrial Water Softener Application & Sizing Guide – Resin Exchange Zone resource to be helpful.
 Also see our industrial water softener hardness monitors and analyzers.

 An increase in hardness is noticed in the softened water when the Active Exchange Zone reaches the lowest point of the water softener resin bed.
 The run can be terminated or continued until the hardness ions increase.
 The hardness increase or breakthrough is gradual at first followed by a sharp increase after the water reaches 17.1 ppm (1.0 GPG ).
 Approximately 15 % of the total useable throughput occurs during the softener end-point range.